Henrique (footballer, born May 1986)

-Henrique Loureiro dos Santos (born May 13, 1986), known as Henrique, is a soccer defender from Brazil.
+Henrique Loureiro dos Santos (born 13 May 1986), known as Henrique, is a former soccer defender from Brazil.

 Career

 Henrique began his career with Catuense-BA and joined in July 2006 to Inter (SM).
 After a half year left in summer 2007 Inter (SM) and signed with Bahia, later signed in October 2007 with Colo-Colo-BRA.
 He left Colo-Colo-BRA in January 2008 and signed with Tupi, after just few months signed with Ituano.
 On 16 May 2009 Palmeiras have signed the right-back from Ituano.